 Drinking water containing more than 4 mg/L of fluoride (the MCL established by U.S. Environmental Protection Agency) can increase your risk of developing bone disease.
-Hanscom AFB's drinking water did not contain more than 4 mg/L of fluoride in 2022.
-From March to June of 2022, average fluoride levels did however exceed SMCL of 2.0 mg/L which can be observed in Table 3, below.
-All other months in calendar year 2022 were below SMCL of 2.0 mg/L.
+Hanscom AFB's drinking water did not contain more than 2 mg/L of fluoride in 2023.
+A break down of average results can be seen in Table 5, below.